arthurprs/burst-trie/README.md

 # TODO

-* More Iterators
+* Improve Iterators
-* Range search
+* Improve Range search
 * Set implementation
 * Deduplicate some code with macros
 * Performance

 # Benchmarks

 Benchmarks, so pointless.
 But I figure the only reason to use this over the stdlib BTree implementation is speed.
 So let's get it over with and find out if it's useless or not.

 |                                               |      |         |         |
 |-----------------------------------------------|------|---------|---------|